HKPolyU-UAV/scout_ros/README.md

-# ROS Packages for Scout Mobile Robot
+# ROS Packages for Using Scout Mini in PolyU VICON

 ## Packages